facebook

 Supporting Fluency Development with IM K–5 Math

-In this video, lead writer Dionne Aminata shares the intentional design of the curriculum and students show their accuracy, efficiency, and flexibility with math facts.
+In this video, former lead writer Dionne Aminata shares the intentional design of the curriculum and students show their accuracy, efficiency, and flexibility with math facts.

 In IM K–5 Math, fluency means: